wascus/INFOMR-assign/README.md

 **STEP 4**
 _Step4_FeatureNormalization.py:_ feature normalization (both single-value and histogram features), and combining everything into a feature vector
-_Step4_DistanceMatching.py:_ simple version of distance matching, produces an image with the top 5 results for a query and their distance
-_Step4_DistanceMatching_GUI.py:_ interractive version of the distance matching file with a GUI
+_Step4_DistanceMatchingNew.py:_ simple version of distance matching, results are printed in the console _Step4_DistanceMatching_GUI.py:_ interractive version of the distance matching file with a GUI

 _feature_vector.csv:_ combined feature vector with normalized single-value and histogram features

 **STEP 5**
+_Step4_DistanceMatching.py:_ simple version of KNN, produces an image with the top 5 results for a query and their distance _Step5_KNN_GUI.py_: interractive version of the KNN search file with a GUI
 _Step5_tSNE.py_: code for performing dimensionality reduction using t-SNE

 **STEP 6**